shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

     with Microsoft Cloud for Sustainability based on EPA calculations.
 Occasionally, these included models might not match your unique customer needs, so you need to create new models to provide custom calculations.
 Make sure that you review the included models to view other types of complex calculation models.

- ## Task 6: Create an electric vehicle miles driven model
+### Task 4.2: Create an electric vehicle miles driven model

-In this task, Alex creates a new calculation model to calculate carbon emissions for miles driven by electric vehicles.
+In this task, we will creates a new calculation model to calculate carbon emissions for miles driven by electric vehicles.
 This exercise uses the estimation factor library that was created in the previous exercise to estimate the kilowatt-hours (kWh) that are used by an electric vehicle and then calculate the carbon emissions for that electricity based on the US Average emission factor.

-1. Select + New again to create another new calculation model.
+1. Select **+ New** again to create another new calculation model.
 A new page opens, where you can set up the calculation model.
 A Source action is added by default.

 1. Populate the Source Details pane with the following data and select Save to save the record.